-In response to Evernote’s recent price change, many users seem to be looking at Notebooks as Evernote alternative.
-We have been receiving numerous requests asking for the best way to migrate from Evernote to Notebooks, so we take this as an opportunity to revisit the topic. – In case you are still uncertain if Notebooks meets your needs, why not take a look at our users’ comments and read why others chose Notebooks.
+In response to Evernote‘s price changes, many users have been looking at Notebooks as an Evernote alternative.
+We have been receiving numerous requests asking for the best way to migrate from Evernote to Notebooks.

 - Start by exporting your Evernote documents as multiple HTML files.
 Later on in Notebooks, these will appear as formatted documents.